 Luxury Vinyl Plank (LVP) Flooring is a type of floor covering that mimics the look of traditional hardwood but is made from vinyl instead.
 It is designed to be durable, low-maintenance, and water-resistant, making it an ideal choice for high-traffic areas such as bathrooms and kitchens.
 This type of flooring comes in various styles and colors, allowing you to match it perfectly to your home décor.

-LVP is constructed with multiple layers; wear layers that protect from stains, scratches, and damage and a water-resistant central core layer for added strength.
+LVP is constructed with multiple layers.
+Its wear layers protect from stains, scratches, and damage, and a water-resistant central core layer for added strength.
 The thickness of the wear layer can vary, with thicker wear layers providing greater durability but without the high cost and maintenance needs.

-Steps on How to Deep Clean Vinyl Floors
+Step-by-Step Guide on How to Clean LVP Flooring

 Supplies List